moderntribe/square-one/docs/getting-started/01_installation.md

 ### Create a Database

-1. Using a MySQL client, connect to `mysql.tribe` with user `root` and password `password`
+1. Using a MySQL client, connect to your local mysql
 2. Create a db of your naming
-3. Add credentials to the `local-config.php`
+3. Add the standard WordPress database credentials to the `local-config.php`

 ### Import Seed Database